 For metabarcoding to be successful, a large database or library has to exist to identify the individuals of the community of interest.
 For example, SU utilized a pre-existing, publicly available ocean metagenomic and reference genomes to create their own Tara Oceans metagenomic dataset.
 With non-model organisms, such as marine invertebrates, this may be difficult to execute, as there are many species that have not been fully sequenced.
 Additionally, determining the genes of interest may be crucial when comparing orthologs.
 By being so reliant on reference databases, this may pose a challenge to using eDNA and metabarcoding without controls or references (i.e. BRUV and UVS surveys).

 When using metabarcoding techniques, standardized protocols must be followed to ensure necessary quality control methods.
-BO was very explicit in the methods about how they followed strict sampling methods to reduce contamination while sampling and extracting the DNA.
+BO was explicit in the methods about how they followed strict sampling methods to reduce contamination while sampling and extracting DNA.
 Additionally, negative controls were used during the extraction and PCR steps to ensure no contamination was present.
-As eDNA metabarcoding is becoming more popular, there has been an increase in literature to create global standardized protocols to reduce contamination and avoid sampling bias.
-Presently, eDNA can only be relatively used to represent presence or absence of a species, as the currently sampling methods cannot confirm metrics such as size, abundance, or age of the species of interest.
+As eDNA metabarcoding is becoming more popular, there has been an increase in literature to create global standardized protocols to reduce contamination and avoid sampling bias (REF?).
+Presently, eDNA can only be used for presence or absence of a species, as current methods cannot measure? size, abundance, or age of the species of interest.

 In summary, BO and SU used metabarcoding techniques to understand the community of unknown water samples.
 BO utilized an eDNA approach to determine the presence of shark species in New Caledonia and compared it to BRUV and UVC methods.
 SU used metabarcoding to uncover the global ocean’s microbiome and epipelagic and mesopelagic layers to understand the drivers behind marine microbial dynamics. eDNA metabarcoding is a useful tool for determining the community of a large sample and has much promise for biomonitoring techniques.